Farhad-ALi-Farhat/Ebryx-DL-Internship/projects/02-Binary_Classification_using_MLP/README.md

 This project demonstrated the complete workflow of building a neural network for tabular data classification.
 Starting with a baseline MLP, different regularization techniques were applied to improve model generalization.
 While the baseline model achieved strong performance, combining **Dropout** and **L2 Regularization** produced the highest test accuracy and ROC-AUC score, highlighting the effectiveness of regularization techniques in reducing overfitting and improving predictive performance.

----
-**Part of the Ebryx Machine Learning Internship project series.**